-The Portuguese legal framework also provides for other in rem property rights, of which the surface right (direito de superfície) is the closest to an ownership right.
+The Portuguese legal framework also provides for other in rem property rights, of which the surface right (direito de superficie) is the closest to an ownership right and, therefore, grants the developer of the project stronger rights over the properties.
 This right does not include ownership of the land but consists of the legal right to build or hold, permanently or temporarily, a construction on land owned by a third party, or to carry out or maintain plantings on the property.
 At the end of the term of the surface right, when temporary, the construction built on the land will revert to the landowner.